-The latent print(s) submission may include the original, a lift, a photograph, a photographic negative, or a digital image.
-Photography shall include traditional film or digital technology.
-For digital images, a minimum resolution of 1000 pixels per inch (PPI) is strongly recommended when calibrated to actual size (1:1).
-Digital images of less than 1000ppi will be evaluated by the latent print analyst on a case-by-case basis and may not be acceptable for further analysis.
-It is recommended that the item of evidence from which the latent print(s) was obtained also be submitted to the RISCL.
+Submission of latent print(s) may include the original, a lift, a photograph, a photographic negative, or a digital image.
+Photography shall include traditional based film or digital technology.
+For digital images, a minimum resolution of 1000 pixels per inch (PPI) when calibrated to actual size (1:1) is strongly recommended.
+Digital images of less than 1000ppi will be evaluated by the latent print analyst on a case by case basis and may not be acceptable for further analysis.
+If possible, it is recommended that the item of evidence from which the latent print(s) was obtained, also be submitted to the RISCL.